 - Now add confectioners' sugar, vanilla, salt and cinnamon.
 Beat on low for a few seconds.

 - Then beat on high for about a min or two.
-At this point if you find your frosting is a little runny than you'd like, add 1-2 tsp of cornstarch to it.
+At this point if you find your frosting is a little runny than you'd like, add 1-2 teaspoon of cornstarch to it.

 - Frost on cooled cupcakes as desired.
 I frosted mine with Ateco round tip.